mit-pdos/sigmaos/cpython3.11/Doc/library/shutil.rst

    .. versionchanged:: 3.8
       Added the *dirs_exist_ok* parameter.

-.. function:: rmtree(path, ignore_errors=False, onerror=None, *, onexc=None, dir_fd=None)
+.. function:: rmtree(path, ignore_errors=False, onerror=None, *, dir_fd=None)

    .. index:: single: directory; deleting

    Delete an entire directory tree; *path* must point to a directory (but not a symbolic link to a directory).
-If *ignore_errors* is true, errors resulting from failed removals will be ignored; if false or omitted, such errors are handled by calling a handler specified by *onexc* or *onerror* or, if both are omitted, exceptions are propagated to the caller.
+If *ignore_errors* is true, errors resulting from failed removals will be ignored; if false or omitted, such errors are handled by calling a handler specified by *onerror* or, if that is omitted, they raise an exception.

    This function can support :ref:`paths relative to directory descriptors
    <dir_fd>`.